David Crockett teachers and students looking forward to Karaoke Day - NewsBreak

 Rural Health Services Consortium donates office furniture, medical equipment to Hawkins schools

-ROGERSVILLE — The Rural Health Services Consortium donated office furniture and medical equipment to the Hawkins County School System, which will be given to the nursing programs at Cherokee and Volunteer high schools.
-Rural Health Services Consortium CEO Linda Buck and Hawkins County District 2 Commissioner Tom Kern, who...
+ROGERSVILLE — The Rural Health Services Consortium has donated office furniture and medical equipment to the Hawkins County School System.
+The donated items will be given to the nursing programs at Cherokee and Volunteer high schools.
+Rural Health Services Consortium CEO Linda Buck and Hawkins County District 2 Commissioner...

+Lamar School collecting donations for student whose family lost everything in fire

+WASHINGTON COUNTY, Tenn.
+(WJHL) – The Lamar School in Washington County is asking for the public’s help in aiding one of its families.
+According to a release from the school, the administration learned on Thursday that the family of a third-grade student had “lost everything in an afternoon house fire.”
+The school is collecting monetary […]

 Johnson City Press